treeman/jonashietala/drafts/the_t-342_keyboard_layout.markdown

 ![Numbers layer.](/images/t-34-2/freq/num.png)

-Note that this is only used together with [NUMWORD][], and single digits are typed with thumb combos---such as `0` which is Vim moves the cursor to the beginning of the line.
+Note that this is only used together with [NUMWORD][], and single digits are typed with thumb combos---such as `0` that in Vim moves the cursor to the beginning of the line.

 A typical usage for me is to jump around in Vim with relative line numbers, which explains the high frequencies of `j` and `k`:

 ![Activate [NUMWORD][], then `4j` would move the cursor 4 lines down to `.collect` and turn off the number layer.](/images/t-34-2/rel_vim.png)

-[NUMWORD]: /blog/2021/06/03/the-t-34-keyboard-layout/#where-are-the-digits

 ![Navigation layer.](/images/t-34-2/freq/nav.png)

-I switch windows in Vim with `Ctrl` + `Left` or `Ctrl` + `Right`, which is something I do a lot.
+I switch windows in Vim with `Ctrl-Left` or `Ctrl-Right`, which is something I do all the time.

+Maybe there's an argument for removing the arrows on the left, placing the tabs (switching tabs in Firefox) in a better position?

 ![Workspace nav layer.](/images/t-34-2/freq/wnav.png)